evanwill/_drafts/_notes/AirVandalGoldSetup.md

+---
+title: Connect to AirVandalGold wifi on Linux
+layout: post
+---

 # Connect to AirVandalGold wifi on Linux

 There is no automatic set up utility or documentation for University of Idaho's AirVandalGold wifi network for Linux users.